ISAITB/docs-services/source/validation/index.rst

     an input's value.
   * The validation and generation of the report in method ``doValidation()``.
 This method captures the domain-specific validation logic and is a prime candidate to decouple in a separate component.
 Keep in mind however that the report includes errors and warnings that may need to be generated on-the-fly, which also may include the relevant location in the processed input (if possible).
-Ommiting such details is possible but diminishes the reporting power of your validator considering that it would otherwise only report a "success" or "failure" result.
+Omitting such details is possible but diminishes the reporting power of your validator considering that it would otherwise only report a "success" or "failure" result.
 As such, it might be necessary to construct the ``TAR`` report as you validate or foresee an intermediate GITB-agnostic structure as the result of your validation that you will then convert to the expected ``TAR`` report.
 These are all points to consider when designing your validation service.
 Details on how the ``TAR`` validation report itself should be populated are provided in :ref:`common__tar`.